ajaybasra/Email-Client/README.md

 </div>

 ### Requirements 🔧
-* Java version 17 or higher.
+* Java/JavaFX version 17 or higher.

 ### Installation 🔌
 1. Press the **Fork** button (in the top-right corner of the page) to save a copy of this project on your account.